tritech-cyber/rpi/README.md

 Back up /etc/dhcpcd.conf
 then replace the code with the following:

-# Only got static eth0 clients.
+# Only for static eth0 clients.
 # /etc/dhcpcd.conf
 interface eth0